Jose-JohnEm/Ti_gti/README.md

 ### Then

-On a terminal command, type : python3    main.py    $[your file].ti
+On a terminal command, type : `python3    main.py    $[your file].ti`
 The program only works with .ti files.
 Make sure that compilation succed, else an error message will appear showing you at which line did the compilator failed

 ### Finally

-Open $[your file].8xp which is your rendering and just copy this code to your calculator, then try and enjoy your new program !
+Open `$[your file].8xp` which is your rendering and just copy this code to your calculator, then try and enjoy your new program !

 # Know this !
+- Coded in Python, this last one need to be installed else it will not works.
 - Like its name can make you believe, the rendering only works on Ti Calculators.
 - Ti is a language which allowing you to code easilier.
 But, it can't yet debug your code !
 - Ti still lack flexibility, so at the slightest syntax error, Gti will not can compile.